RishBroProMax/Auto-Approve-Bot/README.md

 ## 📌 Important
 💠 Please Open Main.py And Edit API ID, API HASHA, BOT TOKEN, BOT USERNAME.

-> You Edit It You Have 1 more Step Dont Fill this Information In Heroku Only Give App Name And Deploy it.
+> You Edit It You Have 1 more Step Dont Fill this Information In Heroku Only Give App Name And Deploy it. \n
-> Check Config.py And Edit SUDO Users,FSUB, LOG Channel.
+> Check Config.py And Edit SUDO Users,FSUB, LOG Channel.\n
->  We Add [⚡️Mongo DB](https://youtu.be/BQwWuyIgAn0) For You.
+>  We Add [⚡️Mongo DB](https://youtu.be/BQwWuyIgAn0) For You. \n
-> Enjoy My Telegram Bot 🎊🎉
+> Enjoy My Telegram Bot 🎊🎉 \n

 ## ❤️ Credits